YonasGK/Low_precision_CPU_Accelerator_Training/README.md

  2. mnist test tensorrt and pytorch: /mnist

  3. resnet test tensorrt and pytorch: /resnet

  Note

- The above tests are all done with pytorch 1.8.0 and TenorRT version 7.1.3.0, both on Jetson Xavier and PC.
+ The above tests are all done with pytorch v1.8.0 (https://pytorch.org/tutorials/) and TenorRT v7.1.3.0(https://docs.nvidia.com/deeplearning/tensorrt/api/python_api/index.html), both on Jetson Xavier and PC.

     To do